A version of this story was first published at https://it-seal.de/en/customer-fail-story-fail-with-phishing-simulations-or-celebrate-success/

 Please inform the relevant employees in advance about this and give them the opportunity to disallow to the use of their name.

 But now the works council is getting involved.
 They noticed the phishing simulation and are threatening with consequences.
-After all, the IT department could see the behaviour of each individual person and use this information to monitor their behaviour and performance.
+After all, the IT department could see the behavior of each individual person and use this information to monitor their behavior and performance.
 The works council demands that the data already recorded should be deleted and the results should not be used further.

 Keep in mind: Get the works or staff council on board as early as possible and consider any questions that may arise.